;

 • Examine legacies of racism, slavery and colonialism, and the impact of these legacies on the lives of people today.

-• Learn about the key roles of Bristol, Liverpool and London in the development of transatlantic slavery.
+• Learn about the key role of Bristol in the development of transatlantic slavery.

 • Examine different approaches to rectifying historical injustices.